prudhvi1709/docsearch/README.md

    - Store these securely; they map to `CLOUDFLARE_R2_ACCESS_KEY_ID` and `CLOUDFLARE_R2_SECRET_ACCESS_KEY` for scripts or services that upload to R2.

 4. **Bind the bucket in Wrangler (optional)**
-   - If the Worker needs direct R2 access, add a binding in `wrangler-embedding.toml`:
+   - If the Worker needs direct R2 access, add a binding in `wrangler.toml`:
      ```toml
      [[r2_buckets]]
      binding = "DOCSEARCH_R2"